neuroinformatics-unit/datashuttle/docs/source/pages/get_started.md

 ## Making Folders

-Subject and session project folders can be made using the function make_sub_dir().
+Subject and session project folders can be made using the function make_sub_folders().
 This function accepts a subject name (or list of subject names), with optional session name and data type inputs.
 If no session or data type name is provided, an empty subject folder will be made at the top folder level.